SmokinCaterpillar/blog/2018_02_04_truffle_pig/prototype.md

 2. Accordingly, the MLR should learn to predict potential payouts for new, beforehand unseen Steemit posts.

 3. Next, we can compare the predicted payout with the actual payouts of the Steemit posts.
 If the Machine Learning model predicts a huge reward, but the post was merely paid at all, we classify this contribution as an overlooked truffle or hidden gem.

 As we will see later in the examples, this works for a first prototype surprisingly well!
+In an online and live version of the bot we would publish hidden gems within the 7 days payout period (maybe posts between 2 and 6 days old) such that the community still has some time to give the truffles a proper reward.

 ![robot](https://raw.githubusercontent.com/SmokinCaterpillar/blog/master/2018_02_04_truffle_pig/robot.png)